VRConservation/fbabook/_build/html/_sources/funding.md

 - Every county had projects that requested funds, but Merced, Los Angeles, Inyo, Colusa, DelNorte, Orange, Kern, Riverside, Kings, and Monterey counties did not receive funding in the period examined.
 - The largest proportion of grants awarded in November 2023 went to Northern California, with 80% going to the North Coast (19%) and Sierra Cascade (61%) regions.
 The Central Coast (3%) and Southern California (1%) were far behind.
 The total requested mirrors these percentages by region, although they are slightly higher for the Central Coast (4%) and Southern California (3%).
 - The counties with the highest grant success rate (% successfully funded) were Sutter, Stanislaus, San Mateo, Santa Clara, Solano, Siskiyou, Sacramento, Nevada, Mariposa, and Alpine counties.
 However, a bivariate analysis simultaneously examining requested and awarded amounts showed that the most successful counties (high amount awarded with low amount requested) were Ventura, Alpine, San Francisco, Sacramento, and Sutter Counties.
-- To increase the analysis accuracy, a more precise project location of the applicants is needed.
-Precise location data for applicants and grantees would also help in the analysis of counties and regions with the most need, e.g., disadvantaged communities.
+To increase the analysis's accuracy, the applicants' project locations need to be more precise.
+Precise location data for applicants and grantees would also help analyze counties and regions with the most need, e.g., disadvantaged communities.

 ## Background
 Prior to European settlement, fires were commonly utilized throughout California by Tribal communities as a tool for managing food, game, disease, and community safety.
 Approximately 4.4 million acres burned annually in California before 1800 {cite}`stephens_etal_2007`.
 This acreage is far more than in recent years but likely differs in the total acres burned at high severity.
 Fast forward—fire suppression, severe drought, and climate change have created forest ecosystems well outside their natural conditions, making them prone to severe wildfires and negatively affecting habitats and communities.